-Take stock of the range of jobs you might be interested in doing and the range of careers you might want.
+Dr. Jacqueline Lambiase: Take stock of the range of jobs you might be interested in doing and the range of careers you might want.
 You should do this by casting a big net, not a small one.
 Then think, what is the first seat I want to sit in and how will that help me get to where I want to be?
-In doing so, remember to think of roles that are adjacent possible.
-By adjacent possible I mean think of your ideal job and what else could be similar to that—roles or companies that you might not have considered before.
+In doing so, remember to think of roles that are “adjacent possible.”
+By “adjacent possible” I mean think of your ideal job and what else could be similar to that—roles or companies that you might not have considered before.
 For instance, if you want to work as a music producer, but no one is hiring for that specific role, try applying for a sales or operations position at Spotify or a radio station to learn about the music industry.
 Remember, you do not have to stay at one job for your entire life, so just getting your foot in the door and gaining experience at a company is valuable.

-First, become a student of those companies and organizations.
-Keep up-to-date with their news and what’s going on with them.
+Dr. Lambiase: First, become a student of those companies and organizations.
+Keep up to date with their news and what’s going on with them.
 Second, take inventory of the jobs they have available at the moment.
 Then ask yourself these questions: Are you okay with doing one of those jobs?
 Do you have those capabilities?
 If you don’t have the competencies needed to succeed in the role, recognize if there is anything you can do to get them if this is your must-have role.